IT4043E-IT5384-2023/Group_4/README.md

 ```

 Note that the `start` and `num_producer` are used to divide data into many KafkaProducer of many processes running in parallel.
 By default, one process will be the only producer.

+## Preprocess and Suggesting data

+Our code for this part is in `preprocess` and can be demonstrated in `demo.ipynb`